Falco (musician)

-Johann "Hans" Hölzel ([ˈjoːhan hans ˈhœltsl̩]; 19 February 1957 – 6 February 1998), better known by his stage name Falco, was an Austrian singer and musician.
-He had several international hits including "Der Kommissar" (1981), "Rock Me Amadeus", "Vienna Calling", "Jeanny", "The Sound of Musik", "Coming Home (Jeanny Part II, One Year Later)", and posthumously "Out of the Dark".
+Johann "Hans" Hölzel ([ˈjoːhan hans ˈhœltsl̩]; 19 February 1957 – 6 February 1998), better known by his stage name Falco (from Falko Weißpflog), was an Austrian singer and musician.
+He had several international hits, including "Der Kommissar" (1981), "Rock Me Amadeus", "Vienna Calling", "Jeanny", "The Sound of Musik", "Coming Home (Jeanny Part II, One Year Later)", and posthumously released "Out of the Dark".

-"Rock Me Amadeus" reached No. 1 on the Billboard charts in 1986, making Falco the only artist in history whose principal language was German, to score a vocal number-one hit in the United States.
+"Rock Me Amadeus" reached No. 1 on the Billboard charts in 1986, making Falco the only artist in history to score a number-one hit with a German language song in the United States.
 According to his estate, he has sold 20 million albums and 40 million singles, which makes him the best-selling Austrian singer of all time.

-Also notable was his very early creation of a successful non-English language rap music song (Der Kommissar), recorded in December 1981.

-Early years
+Early life

-Johann Hölzel was born on 19 February 1957 to Alois Hölzel and Maria Hölzel in a working class district of Vienna.
+Johann Hölzel was born on 19 February 1957 to Maria (née Saurer), from Bad Tatzmannsdorf in Burgenland, a laundry branch manager, and Alois Hölzel, from Lower Austria, a machine factory foreman, on Ziegelofengasse in Margareten, a working class district of Vienna.
 Maria would later recall that she had been pregnant with triplets.
 As it was a dizygotic pregnancy, she miscarried the identical twins during the third month and Falco, who was conceived via a separate ovum, survived.
-Falco mused that "three souls in one breast sounds a little over-dramatic, but I do sense them sometimes.
+Falco mused that "three souls in one chest sounds a little over-dramatic, but I do sense them sometimes.
 In my moodiness.
 I'll be really up and then right after I'll be really down."

-In 1963, Falco began his schooling at a Roman Catholic private school; four years later, at age ten, he switched to the Rainergymnasium in Margareten.
-Falco's father left the family while he was still a child, and he was raised by his mother.
+In 1963, Hölzel began his schooling at a Roman Catholic public school; four years later, at age ten, he switched to the Rainergymnasium in Margareten.
+He was still a child when his father left the family, and he was raised by his mother.

-Falco began to show signs of unusual musical talent very early.
+He began to show signs of unusual musical talent very early.
 As a toddler, he was able to keep time with the drumbeat in songs he heard on the radio.
 He was given a child's grand piano for his fourth birthday; a year later, his birthday gift was a record player which he used to play music by Elvis Presley, Cliff Richard, and the Beatles.